Wind Up or Closure of Company

 3-4 months process may be taken by MCA for winding up

 Closure of a company simply means bringing the company to its end, the result of which the company ceases to operate its business.

-A Company can be closed either voluntarily or by an order of the Tribunal.
+A Company can be closed either voluntarily by striking off its name as per the provisions of section 248 of Companies Act, 2013 or by an order of the Tribunal.